incubyte/incubyte.github.io/content/blog/one-year-of-incubyte.md

 ### Creating teams with great minds

-Incubyte had set out on a mission to build top quality software using the industry best practices, and this needed bright minds who were excited about learning and growing with us.
+Incubyte had set out on a mission to build top-quality software using the industry's best practices, and this needed bright minds who were excited about learning and growing with us.

 The pandemic, which suddenly made remote very acceptable, helped expand our candidate pool to the entire nation!
 Remotely, we were able to bring together software professionals from over 15 cities, under one roof, to converge on projects across the globe.
 None of us had to move or give up our families to work with Incubyte!